Auto Service Tech (AST)

 AST 106.
 Auto Manual Drive Train/Axles.
 5 Credits.

 This course examines automotive manual power trains.
-It includes the construction maintenance, diagnosis, and repair of manual trasmissions and transaxles, transfer cases, rear axles, drive shafts, and clutches.
+It includes the construction maintenance, diagnosis, and repair of manual transmissions and transaxles, transfer cases, rear axles, drive shafts, and clutches.
 Driveline angles and Noise, Vibration and Harshness (NVH) will be discussed.
-Lab application of sercice procedures is included.
-Course Fee: $20.00 Formerly AUTO 117.
+Lab application of service procedures is included.

 AST 107.
 Auto Man Drive Train/Axles Lab.
 0 Credits.